Governing boards of colleges and universities in the United States: Governors

 The governing bodies of the University of North Carolina and the Colorado State University system are known as their "board of governors".
 Public institutions in Rhode Island are also governed by a board of governors.

 There are five public institutions in Missouri that are not part of the UM System, such as the Missouri State University and the University of Central Missouri, that are overseen by boards of governors.
 The two largest universities in West Virginia (West Virginia University and Marshall University) also maintain boards of governors.

+Curators

+A rare term is that of curators, used by the Board of Curators of the University of Missouri and Lincoln University.

 Overseers

 The Harvard Board of Overseers (more formally The Honorable and Reverend Board of Overseers) is one of Harvard University's two governing boards, with the other being the President and Fellows of Harvard College (also known as the Harvard Corporation).

 Fellows

 The Fellows of the University of Notre Dame are a self-perpetuating body that retains the core powers of the university and selects the members of the other governing board, the board of trustees.